ijlee2/Finite-Element-Analysis/README.md

 # Finite Element Analysis
 Hi and welcome to the GitHub page for my Finite Element Analysis library.

-The code that I provide complement my teaching in finite element method.
+The code that I provide complement my teaching in computational mechanics.
 I hope that you find the library useful in learning finite element method and solving your own engineering problems.